marcusoftnet/marcusoftnet.github.io/_posts/2007-05-30-gteborg-brass-band-aftermath.md

 Top of the list must be that Patrik Randefalk is the new soloeuphonium of the world-famous Eikanger-Bjørsvik band in Norway.
-This band is one of the best bands in the movement if you ask me and i am sure that Patrik will contribute to their continued successes.
+This band is one of the best bands in the movement if you ask me and I am sure that Patrik will contribute to their continued successes.
 Good luck Patrik.
 Looking forward to hearing the band with the low brass led by you!